flavienbwk/book-devops/eng/AUDIOBOOK.md

 In DevOps, the GitOps methodology is practiced: everything is based on code (software, infrastructure, architecture diagrams, presentations, etc.).

 Each developer works on their own branch and develops their feature.
-They test if everything works as expected, then creates a "merge request" (commonly known as merge request or pull request) into the main branch.
-This process is detailed in the "Git Workflows" chapter.
+They test if everything works as expected, then creates a "merge request" into the main branch.

 Code review takes place at this juncture.
 It's an opportunity for engineers to approve others' changes, providing an external perspective before it gets merged into the main branch.
-This is the time when various stakeholders involved in reviewing the quality of a contribution can write their comments (fig. <spanc/>\ref{fig:gitlab-review-comment}).
+This is the time when various stakeholders involved in reviewing the quality of a contribution can write their comments.

-!Software factories like GitLab allow adding comments directly within a contribution proposal, on the exact line targeted by the comment.
-Source: about.gitlab.com\label{fig:gitlab-review-comment}

 The goal is to ensure the developer hasn't made significant errors in the code's functionality or is not adding technical debt.
 For instance, at Google, a merge request requires approval from at least two engineers before it can be validated.

-!Illustration of the GitOps methodology (simplified)

 Releasing a new version of software in production is the ideal time for security teams to audit the code.
 This practice is known as "security review".
 Every new software release is subject to previously mentioned continuous integration rules with additional automated security tests and optionally the validation from the security team.

 For security teams, the code review aims to ensure that the maximum security criteria are met, such as:

 - Presence of activity logs documenting user actions ;
-- Access to authorized data sources (see "Service mesh" chapter to enforce these security policies) ;
+- Access to authorized data sources ;
-- No data being sent to an unauthorized service (see "Service mesh" chapter to enforce these security policies) ;
+- No data being sent to an unauthorized service ;
 - Password/cookie storage techniques ;
 - GDPR functionality compliance.

-GitLab, for example, allows you to mandate the approval of a merge request by specific teams (e.g., the security team) before a contribution can be merged into the main branch (fig. <spanc/>\ref{fig:gitlab-review-approval}).
+GitLab, for example, allows you to mandate the approval of a merge request by specific teams (e.g., the security team) before a contribution can be merged into the main branch.

-!Overview of GitLab's interface for group contribution approval (they don't appear), by several organization teams (frontend, backend, quality (QA)).
-Source: about.gitlab.com\label{fig:gitlab-review-approval}

 Tools like ReviewDog, Hound, and Sider Scan assist engineers during code reviews.
 For instance, these tools run linters and automatically add comments on the relevant line.

 ## Securing your software supply chain

 In May 2021, the White House released a decree describing new strategies for "improving the country's cybersecurity".
 Among the 7 described priorities, enhancing the security of the software supply chain is mentioned.
-It states there's an "urgent need to implement stricter techniques, allowing for quicker anticipation, to ensure products (software purchased by governments) operate securely and as intended".
+It states there's an "urgent need to implement stricter techniques, allowing for quicker anticipation, to ensure software purchased by governments operate securely and as intended".
 This commitment was renewed in January 2022 with Joe BIDEN's signing of the U.S. National Security Memorandum.

-DevSecOps Maturity Models (DevSecOps * Models) like those from OWASP, DataDog, AWS, or GitLab offer general techniques to enhance DevSecOps practices.
+DevSecOps Maturity Models like those from OWASP, DataDog, AWS, or GitLab offer general techniques to enhance DevSecOps practices.
 They help in breaking down an organization's maturity progression into more accessible steps, aiming to achieve better security practices.

 First, we'll explore the techniques and tools used to secure the software supply chain.
 Then, we'll see how they're integrated through frameworks.
 The vast majority of tools mentioned in this chapter are run within continuous integration chains, serving to validate an organization's entire security rules with every code change.